eBay/nice-modal-react/README.md

 However, when you declare the modal in the root component, there are some issues:

 1. Not scalable.
 It's unreasonable to maintain the modal's state in the root component.
-When you need more modals you need to maintain much state, especially you need to maintain arguments for the modal.
+When you need more modals, you need to maintain a lot of state, especially when you need to maintain arguments for the modal.
-2. It's hard to show or hide the modal from children components.
-When you maintain the state in a component then you need to pass `setVisible` down to the place where you need to show or hide the modal.
-It makes things too complicated.
+2. It's hard to show or hide the modal from child components.
+When you maintain the state in a component, you need to pass `setVisible` down to where you need to show or hide the modal.
+This makes things too complicated.

-Unfortunately, most examples of using modals just follow this practice, it causes such confusions when managing modals in React.
+Unfortunately, most examples of using modals follow this practice, which causes confusion when managing modals in React.

-I believe you must once encountered with the scenario that originally you only needed to show a modal when you click a button, then when requirements changed, you need to open the same modal from a different place.
-Then you have to refactor your code to re-consider where to declare the modal.
-The root cause of such annoying things is just because we have not understood the essentials of a modal.
+You've probably encountered the scenario where initially you only needed to show a modal when clicking a button, but then requirements changed and you needed to open the same modal from a different place.
+You then had to refactor your code to reconsider where to declare the modal.
+The root cause of such annoyances is simply that we haven't understood the essential nature of a modal.

 # Rethink the Modal Usage Pattern in React
 According to the [Wikipedia](https://en.wikipedia.org/wiki/Modal_window), a modal can be described as:

 > A window that prevents the user from interacting with your application until he closes the window.

-From the definition, we can get a conclusion: a modal is a global view that's not necessarily related with a specific context.
+From this definition, we can conclude: a modal is a global view that's not necessarily related to a specific context.

-This is very similar with the page concept in a single page UI application.
-The visibility/ state of modals should be managed globally because, from the UI perspective, a modal could be shown above any page/component.
-The only difference between a modal and a page is: a modal allows you to not leave the current page to do some separate tasks.
+This is very similar to the page concept in a single-page application.
+The visibility/state of modals should be managed globally because, from the UI perspective, a modal can be shown above any page/component.
+The only difference between a modal and a page is that a modal allows you to perform separate tasks without leaving the current page.

-For pages management, we already have router framework like React Router, it helps to navigate to a page by URL.
-Actually, you can think of a URL as a global id for a page.
-So, similarly, what if you assign a unique id to a modal and then show/hide it by the id?
-This is just how we designed NiceModal.
+For page management, we already have router frameworks like React Router, which help navigate to a page by URL.
+You can think of a URL as a global id for a page.
+Similarly, what if you assign a unique id to a modal and then show/hide it by the id?
+This is exactly how we designed NiceModal.

 # Usage
 ## Installation